JoseRebel0/Python-Air-Hockey/README.md

    ```bash
    python game.py
    ```
-4. Enjoy playing with a friend!
+4. Enjoy playing with a friend! 👥

 ## Requirements

 - Python 3.x

+## Known Issues and Limitations ❌

+- **No Barriers**: Players can traverse through the visual boundaries of the field, which may disrupt the gameplay experience.
+- **Lack of Physics for the Disc**: The disc moves erratically and lacks proper direction and control, affecting game dynamics.
+- **Game Never Ends**: The game does not have a defined endpoint or win condition, requiring players to manually stop when desired.

 ## Contributing